-Developing WordPress websites can involve using a wide number of configurations and software dependencies to produce high-quality products.
-You may have wondered if there is an easier way to develop these kinds of projects locally, without running so many different software packages on your own machine.
+Running WordPress websites can involve using a wide number of configurations and software dependencies to produce high-quality products.
+You may have wondered if there is an easier way to develop these kinds of projects locally without running so many different software packages on your own machine.

-Fortunately, Docker is a product that offers a solution.
+Fortunately, Docker is a product that offers a solution for a quicker and smoother WordPress setup.
 More than just a virtual machine, Docker provides containers for developing WordPress websites in addition to other applications and software.
 Docker can also help you prepare applications for shipment to other platforms easily, streamlining your workflow.

 In this article, we’ll take a look at what exactly containers are and how they affect development.
 Then we’ll walk through how to set up a container for local WordPress development, and prepare it for production.
 Let’s get started!

-In terms of web development, containers are standardized units of software that package up your code and all of its dependencies so they can be deployed quickly.
-Containers also make it possible to do this reliably from one environment to another.
+Installing WordPress is no walk in the park, and it can be overwhelming to develop a WordPress website.
+In terms of web development, containers are standardized units of software that package up your code and all of its dependencies, so deploying WordPress becomes much easier.
+Multiple containers also make it possible to do this reliably from one environment to another.

 While Docker is a kind of virtualization, it’s different from regular Virtual Machines (VMs).
 Whereas VMs use up precious space, adding the host OS to the userspace for each application, containerized development shares that across all containers.